gbarisano/alps/README.md

 - [Examples of usage](#examples-of-usage)

 ## Required libraries
 - FSL v.
-6.0.3 or newer (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation)
+6.0.3 or newer (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) (it should work with older versions of FSL, but you might need to get the b02b0_1.cnf configuration file from newer FSL versions.
+This configuration file is needed in case your dwi input has odd number of slices)
 - MRtrix3 (https://www.mrtrix.org/download) (only needed for preprocessing steps)

 This script assumes that FSL and MRtrix3 are in your $PATH.